Skip to main content

 Third, intentions remain perpetually uncertain.
 You cannot know with certainty what competitors intend today, much less tomorrow.
 Leadership changes.
 Strategies shift.
 Yesterday's partner becomes today's rival.
 Britain and Germany traded extensively in 1913.
 By 1914, they were at war.
 Corporate history offers similar reversals.

 Fourth, survival represents the primary goal.
 States may pursue prosperity, ideology, or glory, but none of these matter without survival.
 Companies may champion various missions, but bankruptcy ends all missions.
-This hierarchy of goals means security concerns override other considerations when threats escalate.
+This hierarchy means security concerns override other considerations when threats escalate.

 Fifth, actors think strategically about survival.
 States and companies don't just react to immediate threats.
 They anticipate future challenges, hedge against uncertainty, and position themselves for long-term advantage.
 This forward-looking rationality transforms present stability into future competition.